 - Are comfortable with additional risk for additional rewards

-Let’s say it’s 9:00 pm, and you want to buy 1000 shares of AMD at $80.
-To do so, you most certainly aren’t boarding a plane to the NYSE floor to place the trade manually.
+Let’s say it’s 9:00 p.m., and you want to buy 1000 shares of AMD at $80.
+To do so, you aren’t boarding a plane to the NYSE floor to place the trade manually.

-For starters, the market isn’t even open, and if it was, you wouldn’t even get through security at the door.
-Therefore, options market hours won't allow you to trade.
+For starters, the market isn’t even open, and if it were, you wouldn’t even get through security at the door.
+Therefore, after-hours options trading isn’t available.

-Instead, you simply turn on to your computer, log into your brokerage account, find the AMD ticker and click the buy button.
-Your order magically goes into the cloud and a seller’s found.
-Finally, you receive notification that your order’s filled, and you’re happy.
+Instead, you turn on your computer, log into your brokerage account, find the AMD ticker, and click the buy button.
+Your order magically goes into the cloud, and a seller’s found.
+Finally, you receive a notification that your order’s filled, and you’re happy.

-You can thank the computerized matching system, otherwise known as the electronic market for that.
-In it's simplest form, the electronic market works by matching buyers with sellers.
+You can thank the computerized matching system and the electronic market for that.
+In its simplest form, the electronic market matches buyers with sellers.

-Unfortunately, order types are limited when you decide to trade the market after-hours.
-Please note, you can only use limit orders for buying, selling, or shorting.
+Unfortunately, order types are limited when you trade the market after-hours.
+Just so you know, you can only use limit orders for buying, selling, or shorting.
 And before I forget, if you like to place customized orders with special conditions, you may be disappointed.

-- Fill-or-Kill Order: a conditional type of time-in-force order to be fully executed immediately or not at all.
+- Fill-or-Kill Order: a conditional type of time-in-force order to be fully executed immediately.

-- All-or-None: an instruction to fill the order completely at the specified price or cancel it.
+- All-or-none: an instruction to fill the order at the specified price or cancel it.
 In other words, either sell it all or sell none at all.

-- Immediate-or-Cancel: An order to buy or sell that try's to execute all or part of the order right away and then cancels any unfilled portion of the order.
+- Immediate-or-Cancel: An order to buy or sell that tries to execute all or part of the order immediately and then cancels any unfilled portion.

-At this point, you’re probably wondering why you can’t execute these types of orders after hours.
+At this point, you’re probably wondering why you can’t execute these orders after hours.
 Despite the flexibility ECNs offer, the complex nature of the trade restrictions makes them challenging to execute.